EnzymeAD/rustbook/src/debug_backend.md

 We have an `autodiff` flag which you can pass to `RUSTFLAGS` to help with this.
 It will print the whole LLVM-IR module, along with some `__enzyme_fwddiff` or `__enzyme_autodiff` calls.
 A potential workflow on Linux could look like:

+## Controlling LLVM-IR Generation

+Before generating the LLVM-IR, keep in mind two techniques that can help ensure the relevant Rust code is visible for debugging:

+*   **`std::hint::black_box`**: Wrap Rust variables or expressions in `std::hint::black_box()` to prevent Rust and LLVM from optimizing them away.
+This is useful when you need to inspect or manually manipulate specific values in the LLVM-IR.
+*   **`extern "Rust"` or `extern "C"`**: If you want to see how a specific function declaration is lowered to LLVM-IR, you can declare it as `extern "Rust"` or `extern "C"`.
+You can also look for existing `__enzyme_autodiff` or similar declarations within the generated module for examples.

 ## 1) Generate an LLVM-IR reproducer
 ```sh
 RUSTFLAGS="-Z autodiff=Enable,PrintModBefore" cargo +enzyme build --release &> out.ll